gt-big-data/QDoc/README.md

 ### Run a Local MongoDB Instance

 If all of the setup stuff worked, just type `mongod` in a terminal window and you're good to go.
 You'll need to leave that window open in the background while you do stuff with the crawler.
+If `mongod` exits with an error, the process failed to start.
+You should talk to a someone to get that fixed.

 ### Load the feeds from the real database